‘Blatant racism in practice’: For Pinterest whistleblowers, COO’s settlement is a slap in the face

 The publicity was a major factor in Brougher’s suit.
 As she told me in October, it was Ozoma and Banks that “gave [her] the courage to come forward.”
 A settlement arrived just four months later, a whirlwind timeline considering that gender discrimination suits can drag on for years.
 “Her team was able to establish a culture of discrimination that could not be questioned because of us,” Ozoma says.

 Ozoma and Banks first built the pressure to force change at Pinterest.
-While the company initially said that the two were treated fairly, CEO Ben Silbermann soon acknowledged that its culture was “broken” and committed to an external, independent review (the results of which have not yet been released).
+While the company initially said that the two were treated fairly, CEO Ben Silbermann soon acknowledged that its culture was “broken” and committed to an external, independent review (the results of which were released today).
 The company has since appointed two Black women, media executives Andrea Wishom and Salaam Coleman Smith, to its board, hired a head of inclusion and diversity, and entered into a partnership with the NAACP to form an inclusion advisory council.
 Earlier in December, shareholders of Pinterest filed a lawsuit against the company’s board of directors and executives based in large part on Ozoma, Banks, and Brougher’s allegations.

 At the same time, according to The Verge, Ozoma and Banks received less than one year’s worth of severance when they settled with Pinterest.
 Pinterest has not publicly apologized to either woman, and nobody involved in the scandal has been fired.